 - No material may be added or removed from the motor with the exception of gasket surfaces. - Flywheel balancing is permitted by removing material only.
 Flywheel weight must remain no less than 99% of the minimum OEM specification.
 If the OEM weight specification cannot be determined an unaltered example of the OEM component may be used as the weight specification with an additional 1% for OEM manufacturing tolerance. - Valve seat insets may be reworked or replaced with OEM or aftermarket seats of original dimension and material.
 Thickness of the stock inserts may not be increased. - Aluminum casting of cylinder head ports and combustion chambers must remain absolutely stock, with no metal removal.
-The only exception is valve seats with an O.D. equal to stock plus .25mm/.010", along with machining the valve seat pocket of the head to match. - · OEM gaskets not required. - Over-boring not allowed. - Multi-angle or radius valve jobs allowed as normal maintenance as long as machining is confined to the actual valve seat insert and does not extend into the port or combustion chamber.
-Valve seat to port blending not allowed.
+The only exception is valve seats with an O.D. equal to stock plus .25mm/.010", along with machining the valve seat pocket of the head to match. - · OEM gaskets not required. - Multi-angle or radius valve jobs allowed as normal maintenance as long as machining is confined to the actual valve seat insert and does not extend into the port or combustion chamber.
+Valve seat to port blending not allowed. - Pistons, rings, piston pins, and circlips may be replaced only with standard bore, stock production items.
+There is no allowance for overbore. - Cam sprockets may be slotted solely for the purpose of altering cam timing.
+Press-on cam sprockets may be replaced with aftermarket steel bolt-on sprockets and adapters. - · Aftermarket cam chain tensioners permitted. - · Crank welding permitted.

-Exhaust: Any exhaust may be used as long as it meets sound restrictions in section G.
+Exhaust: Any exhaust may be used as long as it meets sound restrictions in section H.

-Fairings: Any fairing readily available from a major manufacturer for the specific make, model and year of motorcycle may be used provided it complies with oil containment regulations (F-24).
-If the stock fairing includes air-ducting tubes, they may be removed.
+Fairings: Any fairing readily available for the specific make, model and year of motorcycle may be used provided it complies with oil containment regulations (G-24).
+If the stock fairing includes airducting tubes, they may be removed.
 All types of aftermarket windscreens allowed as long as they are bolt-on replacements for OEM items.
-Motorcycles that do not come stock with fairing lowers may run readily available model-specific aftermarket fairings.
+Motorcycles that do not come stock with fairing lowers may run readily available aftermarket items.
+Fairing fasteners may be changed to quick-disconnect type.

 Foot Controls: Foot pegs, brake and shift pedals, and brackets may be changed or modified.
-Passenger foot pegs and brackets may be removed.
+Passenger foot pegs, grab rails and brackets may be removed.